nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23310](https://jira.nuxeo.com/browse/NXP-23310).

-### Audit Storage Directory {{since '9.10'}}

-A new Audit Storage implementation has been added, that writes and read audit data in an SQL Directory.
-This addon is available [on the marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-audit-storage-directory).

 ### Lambda Integration {{since '9.2'}}

 A new addon has been implemented that allows to leverage Amazon Lambdas for efficient asynchronous computing.
 The initial use case is to offload the Picture Views generation (generating several renditions with different sizes of the same source image), but the module has been designed to be used for other kinds of processing.